Uplift. Inspire. Educate.

 For Sue, the “spark” that has driven her to want to build a Women’s Sports Museum was the realization that there really wasn’t any one place dedicated to telling the history of female athletes from all sports.
 Many of the women who were actually part of this history will soon be gone; therefore, it was important for her to let those who are still with us know that this museum will assure their contributions would not be forgotten.

 Beth A Green, Board of Directors Member, Women Sports Museum, Inc.

 Beth began her career in financial services in 1994.
-Prior to coming to Morgan Stanley in 2010, Beth was a Senior Vice President and Commercial Banking Team Leader at SunTrust Bank.
+She earned her securities licenses, becoming a Senior Vice President and Commercial Banking Team Leader at SunTrust Bank until her move to Morgan Stanley in 2010.
 Beth graduated from Wittenberg University in Springfield, Ohio with a Bachelor of Arts degree in Business Administration and a minor in Marketing.
 She later continued her education at Georgia State University where she earned her MBA.

-Beth resides in Sarasota, where she is active in a variety of community organizations, including Leadership Sarasota, Bradenton Area EDC, United Way of Manatee County, Sarasota Education Foundation and the Women’s Sports Museum.
+Beth resides in Sarasota with her daughter Reagan, where she is active in a variety of community organizations, including Leadership Sarasota, Bradenton Area EDC, United Way of Manatee County and the Women’s Sports Museum.
 Outside of work, she enjoys tennis, competing in adventure sports and watching college football.

 WSM Volunteer Advisers

 Michele Mary Smith, Volunteer Adviser, Women’s Sports Museum, Inc.